DenchiSoft/VTubeStudio/Events/README.md

 An event that is triggered every time there's an _animation-event_ encountered in an animation playing for any Live2D model in the scene (so for the main model and any Live2D items).

 The following _animation-events_ will trigger this event:
-- `"Start"`: An event is triggered when an animation **starts** (idle-animations or normal one-time animations)
+- `Start`: An event is triggered when an animation **starts** (idle-animations or normal one-time animations)
-- `"End"`:  An event is triggered when an animation **ends** (idle-animations or normal one-time animations)
+- `End`:  An event is triggered when an animation **ends** (idle-animations or normal one-time animations)
-- `"Custom"`:  An event is triggered when a custom event is encountered in the animation.
+- `Custom`:  An event is triggered when a custom event is encountered in the animation.
 These events can be added at any point in the animation when creating animations in the _Live2D Cubism Animation Editor_.
 You can find more details about how to create/use those events below.

-You can pass in the `"onlyForAction"` parameter (optional).
-Valid values are the hotkey actions listed here: ["HotkeyActions.cs"](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).
-If you provide that parameter, only hotkeys of the provided type (with the given action) will trigger this event.
-Otherwise, all hotkey activations will trigger the event.
+These events will be triggered for normal one-time animations and for idle animations.
+If an animation is stopped because the model playing it is unloaded, no event is triggered.

-If you do not want to receive events when a hotkey is triggered by a plugin via the trigger-hotkey-API, you can pass in `"ignoreHotkeysTriggeredByAPI"` as `true`.
+If you don't want to receive events triggered by animations in Live2D items, set `ignoreLive2DItems` to `true`.
+If you don't want to receive events triggered by any idle animations, set `ignoreIdleAnimations` to `true`.

-The event is also triggered when a hotkey is triggered for a Live2D item.

 **`CONFIG`**
 ```json